 Native to the Mediterranean basin and eastward to Turkey and Jordan, rocket has been popular as a salad green since ancient Roman times for its peppery, smoky, meaty flavour.
 It is an annual plant resembling an open lettuce, with deeply pinnately lobed leaves that are aromatic and peppery.
-Rocket contains similar compounds to horseradish and wasabi.
+Arugula contains similar compounds to horseradish and wasabi.
 The leaves add considerable flavour to other salad greens, while the piquantly flavoured, four petalled white flowers can be added to salads.
-I make a salad of rocket leaves, white radish and tomatoes.
-The small round seeds are borne in siliquas, which are seed capsules that separate when ripe.
+I make a salad of arugula, white radish and tomatoes.
+The small round seeds are borne in siliques, which are seed capsules that separate when ripe.
 My rocket that I planted (see below) has self seeded and is now growing wild in my garden.

 Plant rocket in full sun in the cooler months, but in midsummer provide some light shade.
 Rocket is quite unfussy otherwise thriving in average garden soil.
 Sow rocket in successive plantings each month, from spring to autumn, as it tends to flower fairly easily.
 If it doesn’t self seed in your garden, carry out monthly plantings to maintain your supplies.